 All new students are required to complete a First Year Writing Seminar (FYW) in their first year at Furman.
 First year writing seminars expose you to the expectations of college-level writing, but they also pose challenging intellectual issues and engage you in thoughtful discussions with your classmates.
 Each seminar is attached to one or more interdisciplinary categories and is limited to no more than 12 students to personalize your learning experience.

-Before your summer academic advising appointment: Familiarize yourself with the interdisciplinary categories in which the first year writing seminars are grouped.
+Before attending Summer Orientation or completing your virtual summer academic advising appointment: Familiarize yourself with the interdisciplinary categories in which the first year writing seminars are grouped.

 During your advising appointment: When you meet with your summer advisor, you will discuss your academic interests and rank in order three of these interdisciplinary categories that most interest you.
 These rankings will be used to assign you to an individual seminar that will fit into your initial course schedule.